 Management is responsible for the information and representations contained in these financial statements.
 The Board of Directors of Value Partners is responsible for reviewing and approving the financial statements and overseeing management's performance of its financial reporting responsibilities.
-An Audit Committee comprised of two independent Directors is appointed by the Board of Directors to review the financial statements, the adequacy of internal controls, the audit process and financial reporting with management and the external auditors.
-The Audit Committee reports to the Board of Directors prior to the approval of the audited financial statements.
+The Board of Directors will also review the adequacy of internal controls, the audit process and financial reporting with management and the external auditor.

 Value Partners maintains appropriate processes to ensure that relevant and reliable financial information is produced.
-The financial statements have been prepared in accordance with International Financial Reporting Standards and include certain amounts that are based on estimates and judgments.
-The significant accounting policies which management believes are appropriate for the Pools, are described in note 3 of the financial statements.
+The financial statements have been prepared in accordance with IFRS Accounting Standards and include certain amounts that are based on estimates and judgments.
+The material accounting policies which management believes are appropriate for the Pools, are described in note 3 of the financial statements.

-KPMG LLP are the external auditors of the Pools.
-The external auditors have audited the financial statements in accordance with Canadian generally accepted auditing standards to enable them to express to the unitholders their opinion on the financial statements.
+KPMG LLP is the external auditors of the Pools.
+The external auditor has audited the financial statements in accordance with Canadian generally accepted auditing standards to enable them to express to the unitholders their opinion on the financial statements.
 Their report is set out below.

-On behalf of Value Partners Investments Inc. Manager of the Pools
+On behalf of Value Partners Investments Inc.

+Manager of the Pools

+Paul Lawton

-Paul Lawton Chief Operating Officer and Secretary
+Chief Operating Officer and Secretary